nakamuray/layer-console/README.md

 # layer-console

-Experimental dropdown terminal (actually side up, though) for wayland desktops.
+Experimental dropdown terminal for wayland desktops.
 It uses layer shell protocol so that it may works on any wayland compositor supporting the protocol.

 ## usage